Menu

 Medicare contractors will not begin processing them until April 4, 2022, but some private insurers have already implemented the codes.
 Check with individual payers when billing for telehealth services.
 For more information: Telehealth code changes

-Information Blocking Rules Update
+Information Blocking Rules

 The department of HHS instituted regulations designed to improve patients’ access to electronic health information in 2021.
 A new report details the 299 complaints received by HHS since the start of the program and 211 targeted health care providers.
 Make sure your practice is compliant with the rules by reviewing the: APTA Info Blocking Advisory.